mohd-muzamil/changeMyPet/README.md

     biggan512-release.pt    # download this for generating 512*512 images
 ```
 - Upload the biggan512-release.pt file to your google drive.
-- Open MSE_average_losses_clean.ipynb file in Google Colab or your Jupyter Notebook and run it.
+- Open src/Model.ipynb file in Google Colab or your Jupyter Notebook and run it.
 Comments are added to the file as needed.